 It is the user organization’s responsibility to request, obtain and review the SOC reports of the its service organizations and validate that the reports address the appropriate services received.
 A user organization is placing itself in a position of undo risk if it is not proactively monitoring its vendors and requesting a SOC report from its service providers.

-If you have questions about which report you should request from your vendors, please do not hesitate to contact Debbie Risher at 404-874-6244 or email us.
+If you have questions about which report you should request from your vendors, please do not hesitate to contact a member of our SOC team at 404-874-6244 or complete the contact form below.
 If your vendor cannot provide a SOC report, please consider referring them to Smith & Howard by contacting us.
 We would be happy to provide additional information or advice on the use of these reports.